24 January 2011 · 2 minute read

-Endlessly manipulating a photograph with graphics software will not make it a better photograph or you a better photographer.
+Endlessly manipulating a photograph with graphics software will not make it a better photograph or you a better photographer (though it will make a good picture sing).
 Taking more pictures, looking at them,1 and choosing the best, will.

 Despite much mythology such as Cartier-Bresson’s Decisive Moment, the photographic act consists of two things: Shooting pictures and choosing which pictures to show.2 Most people only do the first, but editing is at least as important as shooting.
 As in many things in life, you have to choose, difficult as it may be.